 - Creating VBA UserForms.
 When you create macros using Excel or Word, the traditional way to get input from users and share information with users is through the use of input boxes and message boxes.
 This course takes you to the next level, showing you how to create and use UserForms within your own macros.
 The course is divided into six easy lessons, each guiding you step-by-step through the learning and application process.
 Click here for more information.

-All of these courses—current and past—have been developed by Allen Wyatt, who has been using Office products since before Microsoft Office existed as a suite.
+All of these courses have been developed by Allen Wyatt, who has been using Office products since before Microsoft Office existed as a suite.
 He is publisher of the WordTips and ExcelTips newsletters for well over two decades.
 His courses bring his vast experience to you in an accessible, understandable way.